 Burgers are a classic favorite, and they’re easy to prepare if you’re looking to feed a group of people.
-If you’re looking to cook burgers for a large number of people you may be feeling a little bit out of your element. it can be overwhelming to have to cook for so many people at one time, luckily are quite a few tips and tricks that come into preparing for large groups.
+If you’re looking to cook burgers for a large number of people you may be feeling a little bit out of your element.
+Luckily, there are quite a few tips and tricks that come into preparing for large groups as you plan your next backyard barbeque, family cookout, or back-to-school pool party.

 Cooking burgers for large groups of people can be made easier by purchasing beef in bulk, making the patties ahead of time, understanding the crowd, and having more than one person grilling the burgers.
 It’s also helpful to have the buns and condiments ready-to-go in advance.